doanthuymai/_shortid36/README.md

 __Returns__ new alphabet as a `string`

-__Recommendation:__ If you don't like _ or -, you can to set new characters to use.

 __Optional__

 Change the characters used.

 You must provide a string of all 32 unique characters.
 Order is not important.

-The default characters provided were selected because they are url safe.
+The default characters provided were selected because they are human friendly.

 __Example__